ischouten/hangman-game/README.md

 - git push heroku-dev develop:master
 - Add postgres for heroku plugin,
 - Make sure the env var (especially `FLASK_APP` is set to `server.py`)

-## Notes

-- Devices without a physical keyboard are currently not supported.